 Bonus tip: Brush it with more butter mixture while cooking to make it more flavorsome.

-We usually avoid grilling the whole turkey because it’s so difficult to do so on a Bbq grill.
-Why not try Pit boss smoker for it?
+We usually avoid grilling the whole turkey because it’s so difficult to do so on a BBQ grill.
+Why not try Pit Boss Smoker for it?
 Yes, you can get that traditional holiday turkey with perfect brown skin at home.
-Let’s check out the complete pit boss smoker recipes.
+Let’s check out the complete pit boss grilling recipes.

 Prep time: 30 minutes